kavin-jindal/Python-Calc/README.md

 # GUI CALCULATOR
 Python Calc is my first program on which I have been working from the past month.
 It is the same like other calculators but is effective and can be used without any error.
+It was released on 19th July 2020.

+# Installation guides

+- > After you download the zip file, make sure to see the read me file.
+Python Calc.exe is the file on which you have to click to activate the program.
+It will take some seconds to start the program, but please wait.

+# Screenshots

+will be available soon.

 # Features